CollPlant Issues Letter to Shareholders

-We continue to increase and expand our participation and leadership in societies and organizations that are at the forefront of creating industry standards to advance biofabrication technologies.
-We are concluding our 4th year as a member of ReMDO (Regenerative Medicine Development Organization), an advanced biomanufacturing initiative in which we contribute to the development of a universal BioInk with tunable properties for 3D bioprinting of tissues and organs.
+We continued to actively support societies and organizations at the forefront of creating industry standards to advance biofabrication technologies through increased participation and by pursuing leadership roles.
+We are concluding our 5th year as a member of ReMDO (Regenerative Medicine Development Organization), an advanced biomanufacturing initiative in which we contribute to the development of a universal BioInk with tunable properties for 3D bioprinting of tissues and organs.

-We have concluded our second year partnering with the Advanced Regenerative Manufacturing Institute (ARMI), a consortium of over 150 partner organizations from industry, academia, and the U.S. federal government.
-As part of the ARMI activity, CollPlant is also engaged as a member of two of the industry's most respected and globally recognized technical standard development organizations – ASTM international, the American Society for Testing and Materials, and ASME, the American Society of Mechanical Engineers.
+We concluded our third year partnering with the Advanced Regenerative Manufacturing Institute (ARMI), a consortium of over 150 partner organizations from industry, academia, and the U.S. federal government.
+In addition, CollPlant is an active member of two of the industry's most respected and globally recognized technical standard development organizations – ASTM international, the American Society for Testing and Materials, and ASME, the American Society of Mechanical Engineers.

-Participating in these committees enables us to contribute our expertise and know how in the development of industry standards for biofabrication that eventually will be the foundation for the FDA draft guidance for biofabrication related technologies, including printers and BioInks.
+We remain committed to supporting these organizations with our leadership and expertise as we believe the development of industry standards for biofabrication will eventually form the basis for the FDA's draft guidance for biofabrication related technologies, including printers and bioInks.

 CollPlant is a regenerative and aesthetic medicine company focused on 3D bioprinting of tissues and organs, and medical aesthetics.
-The Company's products are based on its recombinant human collagen produced with CollPlant's proprietary plant based genetic engineering technology.
+The Company's products are based on its rhCollagen (recombinant human collagen) produced with CollPlant's proprietary plant based genetic engineering technology.
 These products address indications for the diverse fields of tissue repair, aesthetics, and organ manufacturing, and are ushering in a new era in regenerative and aesthetic medicine.

-At the beginning of 2021, CollPlant entered into a development and global commercialization agreement for dermal and soft tissue fillers with Allergan, an AbbVie company, the global leader in the dermal filler market.
-Later in 2021, CollPlant entered into a strategic co-development agreement with 3D Systems for a 3D bioprinted regenerative soft tissue matrix for use in breast reconstruction procedures in combination with an implant.
+In 2021 CollPlant entered into a development and global commercialization agreement for dermal and soft tissue fillers with Allergan, an AbbVie company, the global leader in the dermal filler market.
+For more information about CollPlant, visit http://www.collplant.com.

 Safe Harbor Statements